sverdlov93/swampUPsideDOWN_3/README.md

 Meet **Arnold Pollard**, a senior developer at **ToadallyNotAmphibians Inc.**, a company that's *ribbit*-ed itself of any frog affiliations.
-After a fateful encounter where a frog stole his sandwich during a lunch break, Arnold vowed to create a world where frogs no longer leap uninvited.
+After a fateful encounter where a frog stole his sandwich during a lunch break, Arnold vowe

+d to create a world where frogs no longer leap uninvited.

 > "*They said the swamp couldn't be drained.
 I said, let's flip it instead!*"
 > — Arnold Pollard